younesk93/Surfs-Up-/README.md

 - - -

-### Optional: Other Recommended Analyses
+### Other Analysis:

-* The following are optional challenge queries.
-These are highly recommended to attempt, but not required for the homework.

 ### Temperature Analysis I

 * Hawaii is reputed to enjoy mild weather all year.
 Is there a meaningful difference between the temperature in, for example, June and December?

-* You may either use SQLAlchemy or pandas's `read_csv()` to perform this portion.

 * Identify the average temperature in June at all stations across all available years in the dataset.
-Do the same for December temperature.
+Doing the same for December temperature.

 * Use the t-test to determine whether the difference in the means, if any, is statistically significant.
-Will you use a paired t-test, or an unpaired t-test?
-Why?

 ### Temperature Analysis II